Digital Platforms in the Onboarding Process

 Utilizing Digital Learning Environment

 In America, as many as 1/3 of new employees start searching for a new job during the first six months of their new work contract.
-Among millennials, the number is even higher and the search process begins even earlier (Docebo 2016; Onboarding at the Speed of Growth).
+Among millennials, the number is even higher and the search process begins even earlier.
 As far as I understand, the corresponding number is not yet as high in Finland, but having such a high number of job dissatisfaction at such early period of the contract, proves the importance of onboarding and familiarizing new employees with the new environment.
 The sooner the new hire starts getting acquainted with the organizational culture, the best.
 And once the job starts, these processes are emphasized even more.

 However, finding the best way to bring employees onboard requires a lot of planning.
 While employees should not be left alone, too much of holding hands is not good either.
 Employees should be given enough information to empower themselves, without drowning them in an ocean of information.
 Additionally, new hires should be given tools to independently find solutions, and to develop at their own pace - which helps them to effectively absorb content.
 So how to find the equilibrium between not enough and too much info?